gap-packages/rcwa/readme.txt

            f|_r(m):  r(m) -> Z,  n |->  -------------------.
                                               c_r(m)

 Residue class-wise affine groups are countable.
+The class of groups which can faithfully be represented as residue class-wise affine groups is closed under forming wreath products with finite groups and with the infinite cyclic group (Z,+).
+It includes  free groups  of any rank,  all  free products  of finite groups and certain divisible torsion groups.
+It also contains finitely gene- rated groups with unsolvable membership problem.
+The group which is generated by all  class transpositions  -  these are involutions  which interchange two disjoint  residue classes  -  is a simple group which contains  groups of all mentioned types  and whose class of isomorphism types of  subgroups is closed under the above operations.

-"Many" of them act multiply transitively on  Z  or on subsets thereof.
+Residue class-wise affine groups  often act multiply transitively  on Z or on subsets thereof.
 Only relatively basic facts about their structure are known so far.
-This package is intended to serve as a tool for obtaining a better understanding of their rich and interesting group theoretical and combinatorial structure.
+This package  is intended to serve as  a tool for obtaining a better understanding of their rich and interesting  group theoretical and combinato- rial structure.

 Residue class-wise affine groups can be generalized in a natural way to  euc- lidean rings other than the integers.
 While this package undoubtedly provides